 To qualify for a NAPTEP covenant, you must own land in the Islands Trust Area, be willing to protect your land with a conservation covenant, and your property must have one or more of the following natural features:

 - Relatively undisturbed sensitive ecosystems

 - Habitat for rare or at-risk native plant species or plant communities

-- Habitat critical to native wildlife breeding, rearing, feeding, or sheltering activities
+- Habitat critical to native wildlife for breeding, rearing, feeding, or staging activities

 - Special geological features

 Consult the helpful resources below, to find out if a conservation covenant for your land will help you achieve your vision.
 Get answers to frequently asked questions or learn about the next steps for registering a covenant on your land:

 Talk to Us

 A conservation covenant can be individually tailored to you and your land.
 We’d love to talk to you about your vision for conservation and discuss options to help you meet that vision.